 Since you are using this for your business, you need to create a business account.
-Instead of entering your name, age and gender, click on the Create Business Account link.
+Instead of entering your name, age, and gender, click on the Create Business Account link.

-It will pull in your email and password for you.
+It will pull in your e-mail and password for you.
 You will need to enter the details for the remainder of the questions.

 Once created, you can select categories to add to your feed.
 Select those topics you feel would best connect to your site and brand.

-2. Set up your profile
+2. Set up your Pinterest profile

 3. Create your boards

 Boards are where you pin your content and the content of others.
 Look at boards like folders.
-You will have boards for each type of pins you will share in your profile.
+You will have boards for each type of pin you will share in your profile.
 The very first board in your profile should be your Best of Me board.
 Call it that.
 For instance, the first board on my profile is The Best of Tracie Fobes.

-For example, don’t call a board “Easy Peasy Dinners.”
+For example, don’t call your board “Easy Peasy Dinners.”
 Instead, call it “Easy Dinner Recipes.”
 People will not search for easy peasy, but they will search for easy dinner recipes.
 Doing so can instantly bring your board to the top of the search list.